-Everyone wants a unique website that represents their content and sets them apart from the competition, and with over 20 years in the online marketing business, your Bay Area Website Designer has seen it all.
+Everyone wants a unique website that represents their content and sets them apart from the competition, and with over 20 years in the online marketing business, your Bay Area Website Designer and Boylan Point Agency team have seen it all.

 From flashy fonts and bouncing links to neon color schemes.